threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`adjust_joint_force_by`**

 Adjust the current force of a joint of a Sticky Mitten Avatar by a given delta.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "adjust_joint_force_by", "delta": 0.125, "joint": "shoulder_left", "axis": "pitch"}